RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

 preview     : /images/2014/03/03/sitemap.svg
 socialimage : /images/2014/03/03/sitemap.png
 primarytag  : SEO
-intro       : This post explains what XML sitemaps are, why they're useful and how to make one.
+intro       : This post explains what <abbr title="Web Content Accessibility Guidelines"> sitemaps are, why they're useful and how to make one.
 ---

 {% include post-image.html class="right-col" alt="A collection of linked nodes" src="/images/2014/03/03/sitemap.svg" %}

-## What is an XML sitemap?
+## What is an <abbr title="Extensible Markup Language">XML</abbr> sitemap?

-An [XML sitemap][4] is a file that helps better inform search engines about how to crawl and index a web site.
-Google, Yahoo! and Bing all recommend the use of an XML sitemap to improve crawling.
+An [<abbr title="Extensible Markup Language">XML</abbr> sitemap][4] is a file that helps better inform search engines about how to crawl and index a web site.
+Google, Yahoo! and Bing all recommend the use of an <abbr title="Extensible Markup Language">XML</abbr> sitemap to improve crawling.

 This article looks at the current version of the [sitemap protocol][5], 0.90.